yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/transaction-availability.md

     (1 row)
     ```

-The transaction has succeeded: even though the node at `127.0.0.2` failed before receiving the provisional write, the value has been updated to `30`.
-The transaction succeeded because a new leader (the node at `127.0.0.3`) was quickly elected.
+The transaction suceeds even though the node at `127.0.0.2` failed before receiving the provisional write, and the value updates to `30`.
+The transaction succeeds because a new leader (the node at `127.0.0.3`) gets quickly elected.

 ## Transaction Manager failure

 The node to which a client connects acts as the manager for the transaction.
-You have seen how YugabyteDB is inherently resilient to node failures in the above two scenarios.
-In this example, you will see how a transaction will abort when the manager fails.
-More details on the role of the transaction manager can be found in [Transactional I/O](../../architecture/transactions/transactional-io-path/#client-requests-transaction) section.
+YugabyteDB is inherently resilient to node failures as mentioned in the previous two scenarios.
+In this example, you can see how a transaction will abort when the manager fails.
+For more details on the role of the transaction manager, see [Transactional I/O](../../../architecture/transactions/transactional-io-path/#client-requests-transaction) section.

-1. List the nodes.
+1. List the nodes as follows:

     ```sh
     yb-admin list_tablets ysql.yugabyte txndemo